sogko/gulp-recipes/browserify-separating-app-and-vendor-bundles/README.md

 ## Why not use ```watchify```?
 (Feel free to correct me if I'm wrong or if there is a better way to look at this)

-I haven't been using [```watchify```](https://github.com/substack/watchify) as much since it seems to be more suited for optimization use-cases where you want to have small incremental builds for a single huge bundle that takes a considerable amount of time to build each time.
+I haven't been using [```watchify```](https://github.com/substack/watchify) as much since it seems to be more suited for optimization use-cases where you have single huge bundle that you can't decompose into separate modules anymore.

+And you still want to have small incremental builds instead of building the entire bundle that takes a considerable amount of time to build each time.

 We can still use ```watchify``` for the other two strategies (multiple bundles) where we have one ```watchify``` task for each bundle we want to create.

-This is probably more suited for use-cases when even after separating our codebase into bundles, we still want to continue reducing our build times further.

 For example, if we were to update our recipe and use ```watchify```:
 * one ```watchify``` task for building ```vendor.js``` where it watches changes in ```bower.json``` or the ```public/src/vendor/**/*.js```
 * one ```watchify``` task for building ```app.js``` where it watches changes in ```public/src/app/app.js```

 The result of this is that we can have an even smaller build times since watchify helps us to only build the changes that are needed.